nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `editTask 1 1 d/Administer 3ml of example medicine` edits the description of the 1st task of the 1st person in the patient list.
+* `list` followed by `edit -p 1 -t 1 d/Administer 3ml of example medicine` edits the description of the 1st task of the 1st person in the patient list.
-* `find Betsy` followed by `editTask 2 3 d/Change dressing on left arm` edits the description of the 3rd task of the 2nd person in results of the `find` command.
+* `find Betsy` followed by `edit -p 2 -t 3 d/Change dressing on left arm` edits the description of the 3rd task of the 2nd person in results of the `find` command.

-### Deleting a task: `deleteTask`
+### Deleting a task: `delete -p -t`

 Deletes the specified task associated with a patient.

-Format: `deleteTask PATIENT_INDEX TASK_INDEX`
+Format: `delete -p PATIENT_INDEX -t TASK_INDEX`

 * Deletes the task at the specified `TASK_INDEX` of the patient at the specified `PATIENT_INDEX`.
 * The task index refers to the index number shown in the task list of a patient.